Did you know that the Python programming language is one of the most in-demand languages in the industry right now?

 - NumPy Tutorial 2020 by Derek Banas

-Pandas – A data science-oriented software library with a specific focus on manipulating data and analyzing it.
+Pandas – A data-oriented software library with a specific focus on manipulating data and analyzing it.

 - Data Manipulation with Pandas by Zenva